 Healing is a process, not an event.
-Regaining trust when it has been lost takes time and is not all that different from how we rebuild trust in any other relationship.
+Regaining Body Trust when it has been lost takes time and is not all that different from how we rebuild trust in any other relationship.

 It requires open communication between you and your body: checking in regularly, acknowledging what is needed, and acting accordingly.
 And something important to remember is that this trust is reciprocal.
-Right now, you don’t trust your body and your body doesn’t trust you.
-For example, your body doesn’t know that you are choosing not to eat when you feel hungry.
+If you don’t trust your body, your body doesn’t trust you.
+For example, when people are restricting, our body doesn’t know that we are choosing not to eat when we feel hungry.
 It thinks food isn’t available and doesn’t trust that it will get enough to eat.
-So when food becomes available, you overeat because your body is just trying to get its needs met.
+So when food finally becomes available, people often overeat because our body is just trying to get its needs met.
 But over time, with consistent practice and a variety of meaningful experiences, the relationship heals and eating normalizes.

 - Time and love, LOTS of love